 6) Look Out For These Features

 A good pair of walking shoes should last longer and make you feel comfortable all day long.
 Do your research beforehand.
-Useful features like lightweight material, extra cushioning, flexibility, sturdy heel construction as well as breathable upper and roomy toe box are particularly important to keep in mind upon purchasing them.
+Useful features like lightweight material, extra cushioning, flexibility, sturdy heel construction as well as breathable upper and roomy toe box are particularly important to keep in mind upon purchase.